Eli Whitney: Later life and legacy

 Despite his humble origins, Whitney was keenly aware of the value of social and political connections.
-In building his arms business, he took full advantage of the access that his status as a Yale alumnus gave him to other well-placed graduates, such as Oliver Wolcott Jr., Secretary of the Treasury (class of 1778), and James Hillhouse, a New Haven developer and political leader.
+In building his arms business, he took full advantage of the access that his status as a Yale alumnus gave him to other well placed graduates, such as Oliver Wolcott Jr., Secretary of the Treasury, and James Hillhouse, a New Haven developer and political leader.

 His 1817 marriage to Henrietta Edwards, granddaughter of the famed evangelist Jonathan Edwards, daughter of Pierpont Edwards, head of the Democratic Party in Connecticut, and first cousin of Yale's president, Timothy Dwight, the state's leading Federalist, further tied him to Connecticut's ruling elite.
 In a business dependent on government contracts, such connections were essential to success.

 Whitney died of prostate cancer on January 8, 1825, in New Haven, Connecticut, just a month after his 59th birthday.
-During the course of his illness, he reportedly invented and constructed several devices to mechanically ease his pain.
+During the course of his illness, he reportedly invented and constructed several devices to ease his pain mechanically.